automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 The Auto Remediation is disabled if you import the map.
 It will only be triggered if the configuration **dotheremediationviacli** or **dotheremediationviaobject** of the **LaceworkConfig** is configured with **true**.
 Before enabling this we recommend the following:

-1. Create a test S3 bucket that is violating the compliance rule for **LW_S3_1** via the CLI command described in the section [How can i use the Map?](https://github.com/automatecloud/lacework-kaholo-autoremediation/tree/main/maps/compliance/aws/LW_S3_1#how-can-i-use-this-map-for-auto-remediation)
+1. Create an test S3 bucket that is violating the compliance rule for **LW_S3_1** via the CLI command described in the section [How can i use the Map?](https://github.com/automatecloud/lacework-kaholo-autoremediation/tree/main/maps/compliance/aws/LW_S3_1#how-can-i-use-this-map-for-auto-remediation)
 2. When you got the Event created in Lacework you need to make sure that you put all the S3 bucket names that should not be Auto Remediated into the **bucketIgnoreList** of the **LaceworkConfig**.
 3. To be even more sure we recommend to configure a suppression setting for the **LW_S3_1** compliance check within the Lacework platform to ignore the S3 bucket.
 Otherwise the ignored Buckets will create additional Events and Alerts within Lacework.
 Optional you can configure the **putbuckettagging** to add the **tagname** and **tagvalue** for each S3 bucket that is ignored.
 If you use the same tag for advanced auto suppression the S3 bucket will be suppressed after the next compliance run.
 4. After that you can enable the Auto Remediation via AWS CLI or via the Kaholo S3 Bucket Object.